samfoo/spite-game/index.markdown

 last play.

-If the fake joker pile is exhausted, further actions that would have caused a player to earn a fake joker shall cause that player to earn the next card from the deck.
-Such cards are also not part of the player's regular hand, but can only be played face-up.
+If the fake joker pile is exhausted, further actions that would have caused a player to earn fake joker(s), including any deficit in the current claim, shall cause that player to earn the next card(s) from the deck.
+Such cards are also not part of the player's regular hand, but can only be played face-up, and are not considered fake jokers for the purpose of card ranking.

 ### The Bounty Card